-The analysis of the interviews was carried out through the content analysis.
-This is a process that refers to a continuous interpretation of the findings which decodes the discussions that take place within an interview (Maguire & Delahunt, 2017).
-The first step is the recording and storage of data from the interviews, so that the frequent data are listed and can be categorized and later analyzed.
-According to Downe - Wamboldt (1992) and Morgan (1993), thematic analysis uses a descriptive approach both in data coding and in the interpretation of code quantitative measurements.
-For this research, thematic analysis was used because it is a more specialized framework of analysis for searching and finding thematic units through texts and data.
-Through the data, it focuses on a topic related to a research question and can be expressed in a phrase or word and included in the coding.
-It can also be researched through the expressions and ideas that arise based on the research questions (Braun & Clarke, 2006).
-Thematic analysis provides a purely qualitative, detailed view of the data (Braun & Clarke, 2006; Assarroudi, Heshmati Nabavi, Armat, Ebadi & Vaismoradi, 2018).
-Below (Figure 2) are the initial codes that emerged from the answers of the interviews.
+The analysis of the interviews was made through the content analysis, a process that refers to a continuous interpretation of the findings and decodes the discussions that take place within an interview (Maguire & Delahunt, 2017).
+The first step is the recording and storage of data from the interviews so that the frequent data are listed and can be categorized and later analyzed.
+According to Downe - Wamboldt (1992) and Morgan (1993) thematic analysis uses a descriptive approach both in data coding and in the interpretation of code quantitative measurements.
+For this research, thematic analysis was used, which is a more specialized framework of analysis where after searching and finding thematic units through texts and data.
+The data, focus on a topic related to a research question and can be expressed in a phrase or word and included in the coding, and researched through it the expressions and ideas that arise, always according to the research questions (Braun & Clarke, 2006).
+The thematic analysis provides a purely qualitative, detailed view of the data (Braun & Clarke, 2006; Assarroudi, Heshmati Nabavi, Armat, Ebadi & Vaismoradi, 2018).
+Below (Figure 2) are the initial codes that emerged from the answers to the interviews.